Effects of Xanax

 - Stealing – Many people impulsively steal when they are high on Xanax.
 If you notice your loved one going through random spurts of acquiring things they usually wouldn’t have, they may be abusing Xanax.

 - Slurred Speech– When someone is abusing Xanax, it has a strong effect on them.
 Since Xanax is a depressant, it can cause slurring of speech like alcohol.
 When someone is addicted, the side effects of Xanax won’t be as noticeable because their body is now used to them.

 - Disorientation and Memory Problems – Disorientation and memory loss are common signs of Xanax abuse.
 Xanax is used to treat anxiety by slowing down nerve cell activity in the brain; this can cause disorientation in the user.
 It can cause short-term amnesia or Xanax blackouts in those who are abusing Xanax.
 If someone is addicted to Xanax, they can end up missing large chunks of time and have no memory of what they’ve done for up to weeks at a time

 If you think that your loved one is exhibiting any of these behavioral signs, they may be abusing Xanax or addicted to Xanax.
 If someone is abusing or addicted to Xanax, they cannot abruptly stop taking the medication.
 Xanax withdrawal is one of the only drug withdrawals that can be deadly, so it’s important that an addict is seen at an appropriate treatment facility before attempting to stop taking it.

 Effects of Xanax on Mood

 As with any drug, the user’s mood is one of the most obvious effects of Xanax on the addict or drug abuser.
-Some of the most common mood symptoms of Xanax addiction or abuse are anxiety, anger and mood swings, including depressive symptoms.
+Some of the most common mental health symptoms of Xanax addiction or abuse are anxiety, anger and mood swings, including depressive symptoms.